scriptorron/indi_pylibcamera/README.md

 camera.

 ## Requirements and installation
-Some packages need to be installed with apt-get:
+Some packages need to be installed with `apt`:
 - `libcamera` and `libcamera-apps` (if not already installed).
 You can test libcamera and the support for your camera with:
   ```commandline